 During the run of the soap opera, on May 2, 1962, Larry and Maj's son, Preston Benjamin Axel Hagman, was born.
 Towards the end of 1962, Hagman joined the cast of the comedy The Beauty Part, starring Bert Lahr, first in Pennsylvania, then on Broadway.
 He left The Edge of Night when the show reached Broadway, since it had all the makings of a major hit.
 Unfortunately, there was a newspaper strike, preventing the good reviews from being published.
 The show closed after only three months.
 All was not lost, however.
-Director Sidney Lumet saw the show, was impressed with Hagman's performance, and asked him to be in his next film, Fail-Safe.
+After seeing Larry Hagman in The Beauty Part, director Sidney Lumet was so impressed he offered him a role in his next film, Fail-Safe.

 Fail-Safe was Larry Hagman's first movie-making experience.
 He played a Russian interpreter, who, along with Henry Fonda's president, had the most dramatic scenes in this cold war classic.
 Unfortunately, due to a lawsuit, Columbia Pictures took over the distribution of this independent film, delaying its release so that Stanley Kubrick's similarly themed Dr. Strangelove: or, How I Learned to Stop Worrying and Love the Bomb could come out first.
 As a result, Hagman's next project, Ensign Pulver, was released before Fail-Safe.
 Ensign Pulver's main appeal is in spotting young actors like Larry Hagman and Jack Nicholson before they became famous.
 While working on this film, Nicholson, thinking Hagman drank too much, introduced him to marijuana.
 Naturally, Larry indulged in both.